cbernaci/eeg_project/README.md

 existing tests, go to /tests and type `make tests ; ./build/unit_test_ring_buffer`

-# Follow-up Work
+# Follow-up Work: Neurofeedback
 The EEG project will be the first part of a neurofeedback system that will augment visual data based on brain frequencies.
 Specifically, the output of the EEG project will be fed to a neurofeedback system that will take detected deviations from optimal time and frequency domain behavior and use it to continously augment audo-visual data in real-time in a way that makes the video slow down, lose color, or be changed in subtle ways that are subconsciously not desired by the brain.

 The human audio-visual system detects the alterations and learns to change it's connectivity and hence frequency and time domain output in a more optimal way such that the audio-visual data it is collecting becomes more pleasant to view - colors brighten, movement quickens, music gets more appealing, etc.  The goal is to teach the brain to balance